sreejitd/Smart-Mirror/README.md

 # Smart-Mirror
-Tinkering around a smart mirror interface using Python Things you need:
+Tinkering around a smart mirror interface using Python and a RaspberryPi3B

+Things you need:
 1. Raspberry Pi 3B
 2. A screen